Robot Therapy Research for Children with Autism Update

-The Barber National Institute in Erie, PA and the University of Notre Dame are collaborating on a research project to evaluate the effectiveness of using a robot in clinical therapy for treatment of children with autism.
+The Barber National Institute in Erie, PA and the University of Notre Damehave completed the research project evaluating the effectiveness of using a robot in clinical therapy for treatment of children with autism.

-The study focuses on the development of communication and social skills.
+The study focused on the development of communication and social skills.
 The data is currently being analyzed.
 Following this analysis, the results will be formatted for publication.

 Appeal of Technology in Autism Therapy

-The robots will serve as reinforcements and motivators to engage the children during therapy.
+The robots served as reinforcements and motivators to engage the children during therapy.

-Jennifer Musolff, MS, BCBA, serving in the position of “headmaster,” will be instructing the therapist in prompts and reinforcing responses.
-Dan Portenier, MS, will serve as the “wizard,” programming the robot’s responses through a computer.
+Jennifer Musolff, MS, BCBA, served in the position of “headmaster,”and instructed the therapist in prompts and reinforcing responses.
+Dan Portenier, MS, served as the “wizard,” programming the robot’s responses through a computer.
 The headmaster and wizard are also able to see the therapy through one-way glass into the treatment room.